Elchacode/Module-Data-Groups/Sprint-3/slideshow/readme.md

 ## Further work

-See the `extra` folder of homework for further ideas for your Slideshow.
+See the `extra` folder of homework for further ideas for your Slideshow..